Amrapur, Jamnagar district

 Amrapur is a town and former petty princely state in Jamnagar, in Kathiawar, Gujarat state, western India.

 Village

-Most inhabitants are farmers.
-Some of them are connected with animal husbandry.
+Most inhabitants are farmers, some connected with animal husbandry.
 Mr Vijaybhai Borsadiya is currently sarpanch of the village.

 Location

 Amrapur is surrounded on three sides by a dam.

 Amrapur is located at 22.371262°N 70.38633°E On Globe.

 The road to it is from Kalavad to Ranuja, Dhutarpur, Sumary, Kharavedha, Amrapur.